MicrosoftDocs/biztalk-docs/biztalk/core/configuring-an-edi-and-as2-status-report.md

 4. Verify that the values for the filter expressions are as desired.
 If not, click the down arrow for the **Operator** column to select a query operation, and enter the appropriate value in the **Value** column.

     > [!NOTE]
-    >  The operators and values available for filter criteria in the query expressions are described in [Types of EDI and AS2 Status Reports](../core/types-of-edi-and-as2-status-reports.md) and [EDI-AS2 Status Reports UI](../core/edi-as2-status-reports-ui.md).
+    >  The operators and values available for filter criteria in the query expressions are described in [Types of EDI and AS2 Status Reports](../core/types-of-edi-and-as2-status-reports.md) and the **EDI-AS2 Status Reports UI** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 5. To run the query, displaying the status report according to the filter criteria, click **Run Query**.